Python Lists

 🎓 Conclusion

-Python lists are a core part of the language that you'll use in almost every project.
-They're simple enough for beginners and powerful enough for professionals.
+Python lists are an important part of the language, and you'll use them in nearly every project.
+They're simple for beginners and useful enough for professionals in advanced programs.

-Whether you're building a to-do app or crunching big data, knowing how to use lists efficiently is a skill every Python developer needs.
+Whether you're creating a simple to-do app or crunching big data with large data sets, knowing how to use lists efficiently is a skill every Python developer needs to have.

 Learn the concept of lists in python and get answers of the following questions: